luizribeiro/mariner/README.md

 * **[Installing](docs/install.md)**: how to setup mariner on a Raspberry Pi Zero W and an Elegoo Mars Pro.
 * **[Contributing](docs/contributing.md)**: how to setup your development environment and contribute to the project.
+Pull requests are welcome!